MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/config/live-featured-stats-and-leaderboards.md

 ## Next steps

-Next, update the stats from your code; see [Updating Stats](../../leaderboards-and-stats-2017/player-stats-updating.md).
+Next, update the stats from your code; see [Updating title-managed Stats](how-to/live-stats-tm-updating.md).